foohooboo/Team-1/README.md

 All projects are contained inside one Visual Studio Solution (found in _\<repo\>_/Project/StockMarketSimulator).
 These include one project for each process listed above with an additional Shared project.

+## Setup Notes

+  * This project contains NuGets.
+After opening the solution for the first time, you may need to "Restore NuGet Packages".

+## Project Info

 ### StockServer

   * .Net 4.7.1 Console application